UTSJiyaoLi/Adversarial-Image-Captioning-Attack/README.md

 > tensorflow==2.7.4
 >
 > torch==2.0.1
+>

+Other Python packages can be installed by running the following command from the command line.

 ```
 Command line:
 $ pip install -r requirements.txt
 ```

 To run the attack,
-First, you need to download the model from the following links:
+First, you need to download victim models from the following links:

 SAT: https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning